Strippers vs Werewolves: Reception

 Mark Adams, of Screen Daily, said that the film has "an amusingly smart and cheeky script" and that it "is an enjoyably silly affair that could well find an audience in the gore-hungry horror marketplace."
 Author Bryan Senn said in his book The Werewolf Filmography: 300+ Movies that "Strippers vs Werewolves remains an entertaining melding of the modern gangster film (as exemplified by such Guy Ritchie entries as Lock, Stock and Two Smoking Barrels, Snatch, and Rocknrolla) and the werewolf movie."
 Noyes, of Inside Pulse, wrote "Frankly, I was shocked how entertaining this film proved to be.
 By no means am I going to call it a great film, but for what should have been a big pile of crap rises high above the expectations."

 Dennis King from The Oklahoman said that the film is "a muddled mess that delivers few laughs and even fewer chills".
-Kim Newman said in an Empire Online review that the film is a "low-budget British genre effort" and "has an admirable streak of bloodied sweetness and decent performances going for it, but it’s also, frankly, a bit of a mess, and stronger on montages of characters getting ready for action than the action itself."
+Kim Newman said in an Empire Online review that the film is a "low-budget British genre effort" and "has an admirable streak of bloodied sweetness and decent performances going for it, but its also, frankly, a bit of a mess, and stronger on montages of characters getting ready for action than the action itself."